swilliams/swilliams.github.io/source/_posts/2016-05-15-introducing-gliphy.markdown

 ```

 **Big Feature 3 — Global Styles**<br />
 I liked how it was working now, but it was still a long process to cover all the text based views that could be in an app.
-I wanted a solution that could make it super easy to handle the 90% scenario.
+I wanted a solution that would make it super easy to handle the 90% scenario.
 Enter the `StyleWatcher` and `StyleConfig` constructs.
-The `StyleWatcher` will recursively examine each subview in a parent view and add them to the `DynamicTypeManager` if they have a text style associated with them.
-That way you can set up the UI within Interface Builder and remove an entire swath of code.
+The `StyleWatcher` will recursively examine each subview in a parent view and watch them with the `DynamicTypeManager` if they have a text style associated with them.
+That way you can set up the text-styles solely UI within Interface Builder and remove an entire swath of code.
 Additionally, you can set a global style that the watcher will use to find your custom font (or style).

 ```swift
 // AppDelegate